algorandfoundation/algokit-utils-ts/docs/README.md

 - **Modularity** - This library is a thin wrapper of modular building blocks over the Algorand SDK; the primitives from the underlying Algorand SDK are exposed and used wherever possible so you can opt-in to which parts of this library you want to use without having to use an all or nothing approach.
 - **Type-safety** - This library provides strong TypeScript support with effort put into creating types that provide good type safety and intellisense.
-- **Productive** - This library is built for productivity; it has a number of mechanisms to make common code easier and terser to write
+- **Productivity** - This library is built to make solution developers highly productive; it has a number of mechanisms to make common code easier and terser to write

 # Installation